 Keep in mind that, on the same mobile device, you may enable notifications for specific events on two or more different Orchestrator tenants, say Tenant A and Tenant B. In this case, if you are logged in to Tenant B while receiving a notification for Tenant A, clicking on the notification displays a pop-up window asking you if you wish to log out.
-If you select Yes, you are logged out of Tenant B, and the Login screen is displayed, allowing you to log in to Tenant A.
+If you select Yes, you are logged out of Tenant B, and the Login page is displayed, allowing you to log in to Tenant A.

 A UUID (Universal Unique Identifier) is a 128-bit number used to uniquely identify some object or entity on the Internet.
 Your mobile device has such a UUID.

 Here's how you can view the UUID within the Orchestrator Mobile App: